ThatMG393/panfrost-gallium-mesa/docs/envvars.rst

 Intel driver environment variables
 ----------------------------------------------------

+.. envvar:: ANV_NO_GPL

+   If set to 1, true, or yes, then VK_EXT_graphics_pipeline_library will be disabled.

 .. envvar:: INTEL_BLACKHOLE_DEFAULT

    if set to 1, true or yes, then the OpenGL implementation will